matthw/matthw.github.io/content/posts/2022/squarectf-2022-yet-another-reversing-activity/index.md

 ```

-After a few grep here in there, turning debug mode can be done by by passing the  ```--with-debug-verbose=8``` to the configure script (8 is kind of arbitrary here).
+After a few grep here in there, turning debug mode can be done by passing the  ```--with-debug-verbose=8``` to the configure script (8 is kind of arbitrary here).

 Best done by editing the ```build.sh``` script: